Speakers ABIM 2025 at a glance

 Transforming Biocontrol: The Role of AI in Revolutionizing Agricultural Practices

-Peter Wren - Founder & CEO, Wharf42
+Peter Wren-Hilton - Founder & CEO, Wharf42

 Peter established Agritech New Zealand in 2018 and co-founded the Australia New Zealand Agritech Council in 2019.